 - c.
-PPL+ only holders may not independently operate an RPAS in basic or advanced scenarios unless supervised by an appropriately rated RPAS Certificate holder. - 4.
+PPL+ only holders may not independently operate an RPAS in basic or advanced scenarios unless supervised by an appropriately rated RPAS Certificate holder A PPL+ only holder cannot supervise another PPL+ only holder while in controlled airspace at least one person must have at least a valid basic RPAS operators' certificate.
+If the PPL+ has a valid and current RPAS operators certificate, then the higher of either provision applies. - 4.
 RPAS Flight Reviewer Direct Supervision options any MAAC member with a current and valid Flight reviewer Certification may perform all the duties of an Advanced RPAS Certificate holder.
 RPIC does not affect the Transport Canada flight reviewer program or CAR regulations associated with it.

-NOTE - While able to provide direct supervision (only), RPIC members cannot operate an RPAS on their own, unless meeting the CAR RPAS Pilot certification level (Basic or Advanced).
+NOTE - While able to provide direct supervision (only), RPIC members cannot operate an RPAS on their own, unless they meet the CAR RPAS Pilot certification level (Basic or Advanced).
 Meaning a member with a PPL only cannot legally fly an RPAS in Canada, unless supervised by a Basic or Advanced RPAS Certificate holder.
 Equally, two PPL holders do not equal one RPAS Certificate holder and cannot supervise one another - one of them must have a valid RPAS certificate for the airspace/scenario being conducted.